-Lacewings at Little England, Beaufort West
+Lacewings at Beaufort West

 Nesoleon boschimanus.
 Photo credit: Les Underhill (2018)

 Lacewings are not one of the charismatic groups of insects, and have been poorly studied.
 They consume aphids and do pollination, so they are one of the key ecosystem service providers, and deserve better attention than what they have received to date.
 There is only one entomologist in South Africa who has focused on lacewings, Dr Mervyn Mansell, at the University of Pretoria.
 He says that, in South Africa, there are currently 415 described species in 14 families of lacewings.
 There are many taxa that await description, and he reckons that we should eventually end up with about 500–550 species for South Africa.
 For the whole of Africa, it is likely that there will prove to be 1000–1500 species.
+In this blog, we look at lacewings at Beaufort West.

-On three trips to the Landmark Foundation’s farm at Little England in the Karoo north of Beaufort West a total of 18 lacewing have been photographed and uploaded to the LacewingMAP section of the Virtual Museum (http://vmus.adu.org.za).
+On three trips to the farm Little England in the Karoo north of Beaufort West a total of 18 lacewing have been photographed and uploaded to the LacewingMAP section of the Virtual Museum (http://vmus.adu.org.za).
 13 have been identified to species level, three to genus and, for one, the photo was only good enough for the ID to be done to family.
 The number of species so far is a paltry six!
 But it is a start.
 These are the first ever records for this grid cell.

 Mervyn Mansell, who does the identifications for LacewingMAP, reckons that we could expect at least 50 species in that area.
 “It is actually an extremely rich area for lacewings.
 Lots of fieldwork needs to be done here.”
+Then we will find out the full story of lacewings at Beaufort West.

 The first six species for this grid cell are listed below.
 The species notes were written by Mervyn Mansell in his comments on the identification.
 The number of records to date is given, as well as the link to the record in LacewingMAP with what is currently the best available photo of the species in the grid cell.
 The distribution map for each species, based on the LacewingMAP database, is also provided.
 The take home message from these maps is plain: Our knowledge of the distributions of the lacewings is weak.